gregfromstl/gregfromstl/blog/neovim.md

-# 11 Things I Learned After 12 Months of Neovim
+# 11 Things I've Learned After 12 Months of Neovim

 Exactly 12 months ago today, I setup Neovim for the first time.
 What started as curiosity has since changed the way I write and read code for the better.
 I thought I'd share why after 12 months I exclusively use and advocate for Neovim over other IDEs.